 Though she had never so much as looked at a sewing machine growing up, upon moving to her current home of Grand Junction, Colo.
 Jen found herself running a small apparel company’s production facility a year after joining it as an apprentice.
 It didn’t take long before Jen, along with her sisters, acquired the company and relaunched it under the brand name of Mountain Sprouts.
 That company became one of the first to focus entirely on outdoor apparel for children, with the underlying goal of getting more kids outside.

 In 2006, Mountain Khakis acquired Mountain Sprouts, eventually shutting down the kids division when the financial markets collapsed, leading Jen to move into marketing and public relations for the company.
-She still lives and breathes Mountain Khakis, now as brand manager and creative director for the company.
+She departed Mountain Khakis as brand manager and creative director for the company in late 2018.

 As related in the My Travel Tales with Jen Taylor podcast, Jen is passionate about European motorcycles and admits to an intense love affair with both her Moto Guzzi Stornello (pictured above) and her 1969 Triumph Trophy.
 What you may not know is that Jen was a quarterback in the Professional Women’s Football League, and in her younger days competed in Junior Olympics in basketball and was a state-ranked soccer player – kinda explains all the concussions she mentions in the podcast when talking about her need to journal.
 In addition to loving European motorcycles, she’s an aficionado of vintage trucks and enjoys spending quality time exploring back roads and off-road in her 1979 Toyota FJ40.